What is it?

 - Medications for depression (MAOIs)

-- 5-HTP increases a chemical in the brain.
-This chemical is called serotonin.
+- 5-HTP increases a chemical in the brain called serotonin.
 Some medications used for depression also increase serotonin.
-Taking 5-HTP with these medications used for depression might cause there to be too much serotonin.
-This could cause serious side effects including heart problems, shivering, and anxiety.
+Taking 5-HTP with these medications used for depression might increase serotonin too much.
+This could cause serious side effects including severe headache, heart problems, shivering, confusion, and anxiety.

 Some of these medications used for depression include phenelzine (Nardil), tranylcypromine (Parnate), and others.